artofpilgrim/portfolio-template/README.md

 The template is designed to work via [Github Pages](https://pages.github.com/) or [Firebase](https://firebase.google.com/).
 It's entirely free.
 The only thing you should pay for is your domain name, which should be super cheap.
 As an example, I've set my own one up using the same process as below on Github Pages. https://artofpilgrim.github.io/

 What i suggest you do is the simplest.
 Setup your own [github account](https://github.com/join) and download [github desktop](https://desktop.github.com/), if you haven't already and follow the Github Page Desktop instructions i've linked above.
 Download the files from either the green code button (look for Download Zip) or [download it directly here](https://github.com/artofpilgrim/portfolio-template/archive/refs/heads/main.zip).
-Move everything into the folder you made when you made your own repo and commit your changes and push them to main.
+Move everything (you can delete the readme.md from yours) into your portfolio folder you made when you made your own repo and commit your changes via Github Desktop and push them to main.

 Whenever you make changes, and you're happy with them, just commit and push those changes to github.
 It's actually pretty satisfying!